 Dee Holmes Norton, co-founder of the Dee Norton Child Advocacy Center, believed in service to others.
-Dee provided a strong and demanding voice for the children of her community and of her state.
-She brought her insight, compassion and expectation of what is right into all of her volunteer work on behalf of children.
-Her commitment was long term and consistent.
+She offered a strong, demanding voice for the children of her community and state.
 The depth of Dee’s beliefs and the scope of her interest were reflected in her actions as a dedicated advocate for children and young people for more than twenty years.
 Dee was a teacher, a tutor, a mentor and a volunteer.

-Much of Dee’s work was done behind the scenes but when she believed it necessary she would stand firm and lend her voice in the service of children.
-Dee valued the children and served them well.
+Much of Dee’s work was done behind the scenes, but when she believed it necessary, she would stand firm and lend her voice in the service of children.
+She valued children and served them well.
 She valued and believed in the mission of the Dee Norton Child Advocacy Center.
 Dee’s beliefs and values continue to be served as we work together to reduce the incidence and negative impact of child abuse in our community.